Piano Lessons for Beginners

 Aspiring beginner pianists, who have never learned to play the piano before and wish to start developing their piano playing skills can apply for this course.

-Below are some of the things that you will learn in EPA’s Course for Beginners:
+Below are some of the things that you will learn in EPA’s Piano Course for Beginners:

 What will be included in your lessons: At EPA, we implement the European teaching methods of playing the piano which will focus on the three main area of piano playing – technique development, mind, memory and focus development and the development of the emotional expression while playing repertoire pieces.
 As a novice player, the learner is rigorously trained in all aspects of piano technique, such as piano etudes, exersises, scales, arpeggios etc.